draminiak/dram_scratch/secret_sync/README.md

 # Overview
-Export variables from Material source-of-truth (1password) for import into specified client cloud host (aws, azure).
+Export variables from source-of-truth (1password) for import into specified client cloud host (aws, azure).

 ## Setup
 * Create a 1Password vault specifically for project env vars